n8design/spfx-uifabric-themes/docs/sass/typography.md

 # Typography

+!!! info
+     The typography function is currently only supported when the predecessor `office.theme` will be imported.
+Currently there is no support in the `uif.theme` available yet.

 These functions can be used to create custom CSS classes fore the typography.
 Font values are based on Office UI Fabric and use em/rem instead of pixel values.

 ## uiFontSize(fontSizeParam)